Dressage opinion from H&H columnists

 Competition in the UK, which is overseen by governing body British Dressage, starts at intro level, where only walk and trot movements are performed, right through to grand prix, which is the level seen at the Olympic Games.

 There are dressage competitions available for disabled riders, although some of the top para dressage riders also compete in able-bodied competitions.
-Britain has an outstanding record in international para dressage championships having never been beaten in the team competition.
+Britain has an outstanding record in international para dressage championships.